ajaygunalan/ajaygunalan.github.io/_includes/projects/past/stoch/src/stoch.md

 ## Stoch 1.0 ##

 The project was initially motivated by Googles' work on [Sim-to-Real: Learning Agile Locomotion For Quadruped Robots](https://arxiv.org/abs/1804.10332).
-The essence of the paper is to imrove the transferbility from learned control policy from simualtion to hardware by:
+The essence of the paper is to improve the transferability from learned control policy from simulation to hardware by:

 1. Improving the Robot Model by having:

-    1. Accurate URDF by phsyically measuring many parameters
+    1. Accurate URDF by physically measuring many parameters
     2. Actuator Model
-    3. Latency (Commuication Delay)
+    3. Latency (communication Delay)

 2. Adding Noise to have Robust Controller: